 “It is.
 How is yours?”
 I sighed and took another bite.
 I could understand why this was so expensive.
 With taste this refined and perfect, it had to be expensive.

 “It’s good, but I’m not sure if it’s as good as yours.
 Can I try it?”
-Jongin’s puppy eyes came out and opened.
+Jongin’s puppy eyes came out and his mouth opened.
 He leaned across the table a little and waited.

 “Really?”
 He nodded.
 “Well, okay... as long as I get to try yours.”